alexandern17/test-readme/README.md

 - This sends a `PUT` request to Thunderhead ONE or Salesforce Interaction Studio.
 - When sending Interaction requests programmatically please ensure the Interaction starts with a `/` and only contains letters, numbers and/or dashes.

-#### Send an Interaction request with properties
+#### Send an Interaction request with Properties
-You can send an Interaction request with properties by calling the `sendInteraction` method, and passing an Interaction path as a parameter and a `HashMap` containing the said properties, as shown below:
+You can send an Interaction request with Properties by calling the `sendInteraction` method, and passing an Interaction path as a parameter and a `HashMap` containing the said Properties, as shown below:
 ```java
 One one = One.getInstance(getApplicationContext());
 one.sendInteraction("/interactionPath", propertiesMap);